Hydrocortisone muco-adhesive tablets for mouth ulcers

 Can I use hydrocortisone muco-adhesive tablets for any type of mouth sore?

-If your symptoms do not improve within five days of using the tablets, you should make an appointment to see a doctor or dentist for further advice.
-Similarly, if your symptoms improve but then return, you should also seek advice from a doctor.
+You should use one tablet four times a day until the ulcer has healed.
+However, if your symptoms do not improve within five days, you should make an appointment to see a doctor or dentist for further advice.

-While using the tablets, it is recommended to avoid spicy foods, acidic fruit drinks, and very salty foods like crisps, as these can make the pain and stinging of ulcers worse.
-Some people find using a straw to drink liquids helpful to avoid contact with ulcers, but do not use a straw for hot drinks as this could cause burns.
+To get the most from your treatment, avoid spicy foods, acidic fruit drinks, and very salty foods like crisps, as these can worsen the pain.
+Some people find using a straw when drinking helps prevent liquids from touching ulcers at the front of the mouth, but avoid using a straw for hot drinks to prevent burns.

 Continue reading below